 How the Math Placement Test works

-The UW Tacoma administers Accuplacer, an adaptive, computer-based math placement test.
+UW Tacoma administers the New Generation Accuplacer, which is an adaptive, computer-based math placement test.
 Questions are chosen on the basis of your answers to previous questions.
 There is no time limit on the test, so you can give each question as much thought as you need.
 You cannot skip a question or go back and change your answer, so it is important to take the time and double check your work before submitting an answer.
 If you do not know the answer to a question, try to eliminate one or more of the choices, then pick from the remaining choices.

-You begin with the Elementary Algebra Test (twelve questions).
-Based on the results you may then automatically progress to either the College-Level Mathematics Test (twenty questions) or the Arithmetic Test (seventeen questions) based on your performance.
+You begin with the Quantative Reasoning, Algebra, and Statistics Test (twenty questions).
+Based on the results you may then automatically progress to either the Advanced Algebra and Functions Test (twenty questions) or the Arithmetic Test (twenty questions) based on your performance.

 Preparing for the Math Placement Test